rdpetrusek/rdpetrusek.github.io/_posts/2018-8-2-whats-in-a-user-story.md

 ### **Who can put a story in the product backlog?**

-Some teams allow anyone to put stories in the product backlog, but this can create a product backlog filled with duplicate stories.
-Some teams may only allow certain individuals to put stories in the backlog to avoid this issue.
+Some product owners allow anyone to put stories in the product backlog, but this can create a product backlog filled with duplicate stories.
+Some product owners may only allow certain individuals to put stories in the backlog to avoid this issue.

 *It's a good practice to first search the backlog and make sure the story you're putting in the backlog doesn't already exist.*

 <img src="https://github.com/rdpetrusek/rdpetrusek.github.io/blob/master/images/spidermans.jpg?raw=true" width="400px"/>

+The product owner is responsible for the [product backlog](https://www.scrum.org/resources/what-is-a-product-backlog), so work with the product owner and find out what they prefer.

 ### **How much information does a user story need to go into the product backlog?**